 Why do VPN providers offer free trials?

 It's a combination of genuinely helping the user choose a service more effectively, and getting you used to its apps and ingrained in its ecosystem.

 Obviously, the VPN wants you to sign up and spend money, but the almost universal money-back guarantee means you shouldn't be afraid of claiming back if you don't like a certain VPN.

 Remember, the consumer is king, so take every chance you can get to ensure you're spending your money wisely.

 How can I get my money back on a 30-day VPN free trial?

 Most VPNs that offer money-back guarantees – and all of those on this list – are established companies known for their fairness and holding up their side of the bargain.

 If you've paid up for a VPN and decided it's not for you, you're well in your rights to get in contact and request a refund.
 This is usually done over email, but if you visit the provider's website you'll also be able to seek help from the 24/7 customer support.

 You're likely to be asked why you're choosing to terminate your contract, but if you're within the money-back time-frame, you're guaranteed to be refunded almost immediately.

-Also, paid-for VPNs are more likely to have watertight privacy policies, so if you're using a VPN as a security tool you might want to think twice about where your free VPN is getting its revenue from.
+Also, paid-for VPNs are more likely to have watertight privacy policies, and securing your privacy is one of the most important VPN uses.
+So, if you're using a VPN as a security tool you might want to think twice about where your free service is getting its revenue from.